Guido St. Laurent

-Guido St. Laurent (c.1930–November 13, 1968) was an American community organizer, who in the 1960s founded and led N.E.G.R.O., a African American community organization based in the Roxbury neighborhood of Boston that provided services to the local Black community and played a role in Civil Rights movement advocacy for Boston's Black community.
+Guido St. Laurent (c.1930–November 13, 1968) was an American community organizer, who in the 1960s founded and led N.E.G.R.O., an African American community organization based in the Roxbury neighborhood of Boston that provided services to the local Black community and played a role in Civil Rights movement advocacy for Boston's Black community.

 After losing his eyesight in an accident in 1960 while serving a prison sentence, St. Laurent found new purpose in his life and focused on community organizing and Black activism.
 St. Laurent was killed at the age of 38 on November 13, 1968, in a triple homicide at N.E.G.R.O's offices.
 While three suspects were tried for the murders, a key witness was killed before the trial, and the three suspects were acquitted.

 Early life

 St. Laurent was raised in the Roxbury neighborhood of Boston, Massachusetts.
 His mother was Mercedes St. Laurent.
 He spent much of his first thirty years of life frequently law-breaking and running into trouble with law enforcement.
 He also found occasional work creating visual art.

 St. Laurent made a change of course in his life after serving a sentence at MCI-Walpole.
 During this sentence, an accident blinded his vision in 1960.
 While it initially posed a great challenge to him, St. Laurent would later regard his blindness to have been a positive occurrence in his life, considering it a turning-point for himself.
 He believed that the circumstances challenged him to begin thinking more constructively, and allowed him to change the course of his life.
 He was quoted as remarking, "It wasn't until I was blinded that I began to see."